CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Accessing encrypted sensitive data within SD Desktop

-This workflow is available only on Desktops **launched after November 4th 2021**. **SD Filesystem**  is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
-The encrypted files will be **visible in read only mode (similarly to opening a pdf file or streaming a youtube video)**.
+This workflow is available only on Desktops **launched after November 4th 2021**.

+**SD Filesystem** is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
+The encrypted files will be **visible in read only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process big amout of data without the need of storing a copy of the files on your Desktop.
-If you encrpted the data with CSC public encryption key, the .c4gh  files will be automatically decrypted by the applciation.
+If data have been encrypted with CSC public encryption key, the .c4gh  files will be automatically decrypted by the applciation.

-Once you are logged into your Desktop you can access encrypted sensitive data stored in SD Connect following these steps:
+Once you are logged into your Desktop you can access encrypted data stored in SD Connect following these steps:

 * Open **SD Filesystem** (you can find the link to the application on your Desktop)

 * Insert your **CSC credentials** (username and password.
 Note: we disabled the copy/paste options for security reasons, thus you need to type in your password)

 * **Click on ok**.
-The application will create a **new folder called Projects** accessible from your desktop or from the terminal.
+The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**.
 Do not close or log out from SD Filesystem.

 ![SD Connect Filesystem](https://user-images.githubusercontent.com/83574067/140088063-5c099842-de29-42f4-b6a7-178f5ba03d86.png)